Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-06.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 018ea45de6de3f1c0758cb41372a3ef57b10a998a1fe507f02f51e8ef76cdd01
+hash: c867ec4d8728d51640e7e53f295b9a7944e29aa7e7f535499151c44d0a3b029a
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "Network education program" (module IP for universities).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Сетевые educational программы` (module on IP for universities).
 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.

 ## General description of the subject area